 The Bloomfield Water Co. receives its drinking water from 2 wells located South of the Lake Buckhorn dam.
-The water is pumped north to the water plant where it first goes into a detention tank located outside the water plant for sedimentation and then goes into the water plant where there are 2 green sand filters for the removal of iron ad manganese.
-Following purification the water is then chlorinated and finally is pumped to the 150, 000 gallons storage tank located on Arbon Drive.
+The water is pumped north to the water plant where it first goes into a detention tank located outside the water plant for sedimentation and then goes into the water plant where there are 3 green sand filters for the removal of iron and manganese.
+The water is then chlorinated and finally is pumped to the 150, 000 gallons storage tank located on Arbon Drive.
 The water company still has 3 existing wells for backup if needed.
-We are presently providing water services for 343 homes.
-The new green sand filters went on-line on Feb 11 2014.
+We have working on adding new wells to the system.
+We are presently providing water services for 350 homes.
+The green sand filters had new media put in them.